luiscachog/ansible-workshops/exercises/ansible_rhel/3.1-execution-environments/README.md

 > **NOTE**
 >
-> That the Execution Environment Image `ee-supported-rhel8` is providing us `ansible-core 2.14.1` and a minimal set of collections.
+> The Execution Environment `ee-supported-rhel8` is providing us `ansible-core 2.14.1` and a minimal set of collections to work with.
 >

-To configure the default Execution Environment Image you can edit the file `~/.ansible-navigator.yml` under the `execution-environment/image` section, for this specific environment looks like:
+To configure the default Execution Environment you can edit the file `~/.ansible-navigator.yml` for this specific environment looks like:

 ```yaml
 ---